 Car accidents are almost always the result of someone being careless or negligent while driving.
-Negligent drivers and distracted driving are the leading causes of motor vehicle accidents.
+Negligent drivers and distracted driving (even from passengers) are the leading causes of motor vehicle accidents.
 The fact is, no one plans on getting into an accident but if they do, the after effects can be life changing.

-If you are involved in a auto accident you should seek necessary medical attention, whether it is at an emergency room, urgent care, walk-in clinic or other doctor.
+If you are involved in an auto accident you should seek necessary medical attention, whether it is at an emergency room, urgent care, walk-in clinic or other doctor.
 Even a car crash that appears to be minor can cause significant pain and injuries.

 Some of the things that the Law Office of Zervos & Calta, PLLC will do for you are: